-Selling a company you put your heart and soul into building can provide significant rewards, including financial security for the remainder of your lifetime and potentially your heirs.
+Selling a company that you put your heart and soul into building can provide significant rewards, including financial security for the remainder of your lifetime and potentially your heirs.
 Nevertheless, achieving that aim and reaping the full potential of the proceeds from a business sale requires careful reviews of where your business currently fits within your existing estate plan and how a liquidity event will impact those plans and your longer-term needs and goals.
 Failure to engage in estate planning long before executing a sales agreement can result in significant tax liabilities that can reduce your payout.

 When considering the sale of a closely held business, owners often focus on maximizing business value to help increase the sale price.
 After all, who wouldn’t want to sell their company for top dollar?
 However, this line of thinking fails to consider a liquidity event’s impact on an individual’s tax circumstances, including their exposure to federal and state estate taxes.